USPS asking public for help in preventing dog attacks

-The U.S. Postal Service is asking people for help in preventing dog attacks on mail carriers.
+The U.S. Postal Service is asking people for help in preventing dog attacks on carriers.

 If a carrier is delivering directly to your door, the USPS asks that you place your dog in a separate room and close the door before opening the outside door.
 There are instances where dogs push through screen doors to attack visitors, the USPS says.